The-BlissfulAqua/Memora/README.md

     ```

 2.  **Open in your browser:**
     The application will be running at a local HTTPS address like `https://localhost:5173`.
-You may need to accept a security warning in your browser for the self-signed certificate.

 ### Testing on a Mobile Device